Time-evolving matrix product operators for off-diagonal system-bath coupling: Method

-However, this approach has not be taken so far in current developments of fermionic analogies to the TEMPO method (which might be worth to be explored in the future).
+However, this approach has not been taken so far in current developments of fermionic analogies to the TEMPO method (which might be worth to be explored in the future).
 Instead, two different approaches have been proposed.
 The first approach, proposed in Refs.~\cite{ThoennissAbanin2023b,NgReichman2023}, used an idea similar to the fermionic thermofield mapping~\cite{BlasoneVitiello2011} to map the effective thermal state into an equivalent pure state in an enlarged Fock state basis (which essentially squashes a density matrix into a vector).
 The correspondence to the PT would then become obscure in this approach.
 In the second approach, one uses the usual Feynman-Vernon IF for fermions in terms of Grassmann variables, and then represents the IF as a Grassmann MPS~\cite{ChenGuo2024a}.
 As such the second approach, referred to as the Grassmann TEMPO (GTEMPO) method, essentially builds the MPO-IF in the coherent state basis.
-Importantly, in the coherent state basis, all the terms in $\Heff$ commute with each other due to the Grassmann algebra.
+Importantly, in the coherent state basis, all the terms in $\Heff$ commute with each other due to the Grassmann algebra and the quadratic form of $\Heff$.
 As a result, $\Heff$ becomes similar to a classical Hamiltonian, and the techniques used in original TEMPO, such as the partial IF algorithm, can be straightforwardly adopted in GTEMPO.

-To this end, we note an important feature that is shared by QuAPI/TEMPO and our extended TEMPO (and by GTEMPO in the fermionic case), that it, their core algorithms are self-explaining and only depends on the discretized expression of the Feynman-Vernon IF.
+To this end, we note an important feature that is shared by QuAPI/TEMPO and our extended TEMPO (and by GTEMPO in the fermionic case): their core algorithms are self-contained and only depend on the discretized expression of the Feynman-Vernon IF.
 As a result, the problem can be solved by giving $\Himp$ and the hybridization function $\Delta(\tau, \tau')$ only, without referring to further details of the system-bath coupling.
-This feature is the same to the continuous-time quantum Monte Carlo methods~\cite{GullWerner2011}, which could be very beneficial for studying phenomenological system-bath couplings or in BDMFT.
+This feature is the same as the continuous-time quantum Monte Carlo methods~\cite{GullWerner2011}, which could be very beneficial for studying phenomenological system-bath couplings or in BDMFT.